wiseman-timelord/DownLord/README.md

 - Internet Connection and a URL to download.

 ### Install
-1. Clone the repository or download the release/pre-release then unpack, to a suitable location, ie `C:\Program_Files\DownLord`.
+1. Clone the repository or download the release/pre-release then unpack, to a suitable location, ie `C:\Program_Files\DownLord` or `C:\Programs\Downlord`, (generally you should not install github projects to locations with spaces such as `Program Files`).
 2. Run the batch by right click then `Run As Administrator` on `DownLord.bat`.
 3. Select the Installer option, to, install python requirements and unpack/create program files.

 ### Usage